briandowns/ss2csv/README.md

 ## Requirements

-[xlrd](https://pypi.python.org/pypi/xlrd) is the only module not part of the standard library required to run the app.
+[xlrd](https://pypi.python.org/pypi/xlrd) is the only module not part of the standard library required to run the application.

 ## Usage